GrenManSK/mdown/README.md

 `--chapter [Integer]` - will download manga which has supplied chapter in it

-`--max-consecutive [Integer]` - will download manga images by supplied number at once; it is highly recommended to use **MAX *50*** (default is *40*) because of lack of performance and non complete manga downloading, meaning chapter will not download correctly, meaning missing pages
+`--max-consecutive [Integer]` - will download manga images by supplied number at once; it is highly recommended to use **MAX *50*** (default is *40*) because of lack of performance and non complete manga downloading, meaning chapter will not download correctly, meaning missing pages, **!!
+USE IT BASED ON YOUR INTERNET SPEED, IF YOU HAVE SLOW INTERNET SPEED USE LOWER NUMBER**

 `--saver` - will download images of lower quality and lower download size; will save network resources and reduce download time